Why It Matters

 By the Numbers

-- 3,900: formal protests filed against the water permit application
+3,900: Number of protests filed against the water permit application

-- 1,900 acre-feet of water from the Salt Wells Spring Stream was targeted for diversion under the application
+1,900 acre-feet: Amount of water requested from Salt Wells Spring Stream

-- 7.5 to 9 gigawatts: reported capacity range for the associated natural gas power plant
+9 gigawatts: Full buildout capacity of the planned natural gas power plant

 Zoom Out